 Of course, my kids would come down and eat.
-They also knew they could navigate their way around me very easily.
+They also learned that they could navigate their way around me very quickly from my mixed message.
 Not good!

-Similarly, I get lots of calls from clients who say that mixed messages are driving them bonkers.
+Similarly, I get many calls from clients who say that mixed messages are more than ever, driving them bonkers.

-For instance, a director from a tech company said “I handed in a proposal that took weeks to complete.
-My boss complimented me by saying, “Your writing is wonderful. ” Then I got the final draft back from him.
-It was full of red marks and changes.
+For instance, a director from a tech company said, “I handed in a proposal that took weeks to complete.
+My boss complimented me by saying, “Your writing is wonderful.”
+He took the report to critique.
+When I got the final draft back from him, it was full of red marks and changes.
 So, what’s the message I was getting?
+Those red marks didn’t make me feel wonderful about my writing skills.
 It made me nuts!”

-In the same vein, I heard my memory voice, once again, telling my daughters to stay in their rooms forever and hurry down to dinner.”
+In the same vein, I heard my memory voice, once again, telling my daughters to stay in their rooms forever and yet hurry down to dinner.

 Have you ever felt ‘gobsmacked?’

 In addition, another client said, ‘”We’re getting ready to hire more staff, even though this is a difficult economic time.
-My VP told me I was in line for a promotion.
+My VP told me privately I was in line for a promotion.
 I was thrilled.
-Then, in the same breath, he said we won’t be promoting internally.’
+Then, a day later, he said we wouldn’t be promoting internally.
 Huh?
 I was gobsmacked.
 I don’t know where I stand.”

-Moreover, I have some special advice for the receiver, the person who gets the mixed messages.
+Moreover, I have some exceptional advice for the receiver, the person who gets the mixed messages.

-Above all, here are the three key words: stop, question, reboot.
+Above all, here are the three keywords: stop, question, and reboot.

-Furthermore, stop is what i call a pattern interrupt.
-And the universal meaning is the same everywhere It means exactly what it says.
+Furthermore, the word “stop” is what I call a pattern interrupt.
+The universal meaning is the same everywhere and means what it says.
 It means stop.

-In the same vein, it means what we’re doing isn’t working.
-Or perhaps it means you have to wait for something else to happen.
+It means what we’re doing isn’t working.
+In the same vein, perhaps it means you have to wait for something else to happen.
 After that, you can continue with what you want to do.

-Above all, the word stop s a power word.
+Above all, the word stop is a powerful word.

 So, please use it and use it wisely.

-After that, you simply wait.
+After that, you wait.
 You sit quietly and wait for the answer to your question.

 What does it mean to reboot?

-In additioon, after saying stop and asking an accoutability question, it’s time to reboot.
+In addition, after saying stop and asking an accountability question, it’s time to reboot.

-Above all, that means you say, “I would appreciate if we could do this differently moving forward.
+Above all, you say, “I would appreciate it if we could do this differently moving forward.
 I heard our meeting is all hands on deck with no excuses accepted.
-I, like others, prepare accordingly.
+I, like others, prepare accordingly.”

-As a result, you are offering information to the other person This is much more effective than just complaining.
+As a result, you offer information to the other person.
+This method is much more effective than just complaining.

 Here is the route to better communication.

-To sum u, good communication is clear and concise.
+To sum up, good communication is clear and concise.

-Further, if you are the one giving the mixed messages you have some extra work to do.
+Further, if you give mixed messages, you have extra work.

 To clarify, you need to learn the power of consistency.

-Moreover, it means a change of how you tackle the tensions, stressors and anxiety in your life.
+Moreover, it means a change in tackling the tensions, stressors, and anxiety in your life.